-2. Describe how the LEA will align federal resources, including but not limited to the programs listed above, with state and local resources to carry out activities supported in whole or in part with funding from the programs selected.
-[2] For your convenience, the FY20 Consolidated District Plan approved response is provided below.
+2. Describe how the LEA will align federal resources, including but not limited to the programs in the CDP, with state and local resources to carry out activities supported in whole or in part with funding from the programs selected.
+[2] For your convenience, the prior year Consolidated District Plan approved response is provided below.
 It may be copied and modified to address the Consolidated District Plan needs.
-DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan. ([count) of 7500 maximum characters used)
+DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.